 Less-serious congenital heart defects may not be diagnosed until later in childhood.
 Signs and symptoms of congenital heart defects in older children may include:

 - Easily becoming short of breath during exercise or activity

 - Swelling in the hands, ankles or feet

 When to see a doctor

-If your child has any of the signs or symptoms of less-serious heart defects as he or she grows, call your child's doctor.
-Your child's doctor can let you know if your child's symptoms are due to a heart defect or another medical condition.
+If your child has any of the signs or symptoms of less-serious heart defects as he or she grows, call your child's care provider.
+Your child's provider can let you know if your child's symptoms are due to a heart defect or another medical condition.